Palace Day: Centre for Historic Houses, others appeal to not demolish but preserve Sultan Palace | Science-Environment

 The Bihar government's proposal to demolish the historic palace has shocked historians, conservationists and ordinary citizens too, who have vehemently opposed the decision and appealed for preserving and restoring the ''architectural icon'' instead of razing it.

-On Tuesday, some of the staffs of luxury heritage hotels PTI spoke to, described the move as ''unwise'' and ''myopic''.
+On Tuesday, some of the staffers of luxury heritage hotels PTI spoke to, described the move as ''unwise'' and ''myopic''.

 Delhi-based Aastha Khanna, a history and architecture enthusiast, asked, ''Who in their right minds will approve the demolition of a palace of this unparalleled beauty?'' ''Wherever I travel to, I try to stay in a heritage property.
 I really want to see Patna as a historic city, but I keep hearing and reading that one by one heritage buildings are disappearing, being erased in the name of development, the latest case being the Patna Collectorate.
 If tomorrow, I find out that there is no heritage hotel in Patna, I may not choose Patna on my itinerary,'' she said.